-The cognitive behavioral model argues that problematic internet usage may be caused by experiences that go beyond the individual's coping strategies (Andegiorgis, 2020; Adebayo, Ninggal & Bolu-Steve, 2019).
-The person's dysfunctional cognitions and supporting behaviors play a role in problematic internet usage.
-People who have a negative cognition about their environment or a low, negative self-perception can spend more time on the internet, and they can more easily experience what they face as problems in real life on the internet.
+The cognitive behavioural model argues that problematic Internet usage may be caused by experiences that go beyond the individual's coping strategies.
+The person's dysfunctional cognitions and supporting behaviours play a role in problematic Internet usage.
+People who have a negative cognition about their environment or a low, negative self-perception are able to spend more time on the Internet, and they can more easily experience what they face as problems in real life on the Internet.
 This situation causes different problems related to the cognitive schemas of individuals (Davis, 2003).
-Caplan (2002) put forward a new model based on the pathological internet usage model that Davis explained with a cognitive behavioural approach.
-In this model, unlike Young and Davis, Caplan gives preference to the concept of "problematic internet usage".
-According to Caplan, some individuals can use the internet at the level of need and control their internet usage.
+Caplan (2002) put forward a new model based on the pathological Internet usage model that Davis explained with a cognitive behavioural approach.
+In this model, unlike Young and Davis, Caplan has preferred the concept of "problematic Internet usage".
+According to Caplan, some individuals can use the Internet at the level of need and control their Internet usage.
 However, other individuals are not able to use the Internet in a controlled manner, and they experience some problems in their work, family and social lives due to excessive use, and they see their functionality impaired.
-These behaviors, which cause problems in a person's life, are "problematic" because they have obvious deviations from what is termed normal and affect their social life negatively (Zorbaz, 2013).
+These behaviours, which cause problems in a person's life, are considered to be "problematic" because they have obvious deviations from normal life and affect their social life negatively (Zorbaz, 2013).

-Although it has been shown that individuals use the internet to obtain new information (Arıkan & Altun, 2007; Tekakpınar & Tezer, 2020), it is seen that young people do not benefit from this technology sufficiently.
-In addition to the positive effects of internet usage (Naseri et al., 2015), it has been observed that problematic internet usage can have consequences such as decrease in school and professional performance and incompatible cognition, social dysfunction, internet addiction related to internet usage (Prasad et al., 2017).
+Although it has been shown that individuals use the Internet to obtain new information (Arikan & Altun, 2007; Tekakpinar & Tezer, 2020), it is seen that young people do not benefit from this technology sufficiently.
+In addition to the positive effects of Internet usage (Naseri et al., 2015), it has also been observed that problematic Internet usage can have consequences such as decrease in school and professional performance and incompatible cognition, social dysfunction, Internet addiction related to Internet usage (Prasad et al., 2017).

-With the opportunity of easy access to the internet, the duration of internet usage has increased among adolescents, and as a result, there has been an increase in the problems adolescents have experienced (Ceyhan & Ceyhan, 2011).
-Problematic internet usage, which is common especially among school-age youth, can negatively affect their psychosocial and physical functions and reduce their academic achievement (Cengizhan, 2003).
-According to the data of the study investigating the effect of problematic internet usage on academic motivation by Akbaba (2019), it was purported that there is a low-level, negative and significant relationship between problematic internet usage and academic motivation of high school students.
-In other words, as the problematic internet usage of high school students increases, their academic motivation decreases.
+With the opportunity of easy access to the Internet, the duration of Internet usage has increased among adolescents, and as a result, there has been an increase in the problems adolescents have experienced (Ceyhan & Ceyhan, 2011).
+Problematic Internet usage, which is common especially among school-age youth, can negatively affect their psychosocial and physical functions and reduce their academic achievement (Cengizhan, 2003).
+According to the data of the study investigating the effect of problematic Internet usage on academic motivation by Akbaba (2019), it was stated that there is a low-level, negative and significant relationship between problematic Internet usage and academic motivation of high school students.
+In other words, as the problematic Internet usage of high school students increases, their academic motivation decreases.

-In the study by Tomaszek and Muchacka-Cymerman (2019), which examined problematic internet usage and school burnout in adolescents with participants from Poland aged 17-20, it was revealed that high level of school burnout was associated with higher levels of internet addiction indicators.
-However, in the study, it is stated that school burnout, which occurs as a result of parental pressure for high school success, predicts internet addiction.
-In the study by Yavuz (2018) in which the effect of internet addiction of adolescents on school success was examined, it was revealed that adolescents with high academic achievement levels had lower internet usage times and scores from the internet addiction scale compared to students with medium and low levels.
+In the study by Tomaszek and Muchacka-Cymerman (2019), which examined problematic Internet usage and school burnout in adolescents, and individuals aged 17-20 from Poland participated, it was revealed that a high level of school burnout was associated with higher levels of Internet addiction indicators.
+However, in the study, it is stated that school burnout, which occurs as a result of parental pressure for high school success, predicts Internet addiction.

+In the study by Yavuz (2018) in which the effect of Internet addiction of adolescents on school success was examined, it was revealed that adolescents with high academic achievement levels had lower Internet usage times and scores from the Internet addiction scale compared to students with medium and low levels.